Which Halo Grain Free Wet Recipes Get

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet dog food containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet dog food containing a significant amount of meat.

-Halo Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+Halo Grain Free is a canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

-The following list (if present) includes all dog food recalls since 2009 directly related to Halo Dog Food.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Halo.